siriusthinker/laravel-basics/README.md

 ![Image description](update-result.PNG)

-###Deleting records
+### Deleting records
-You can delete an item using the DELETE method and URL http://localhost/api/reviews/{id} and click Send
+You can delete an item using the DELETE method and URL http://localhost/api/reviews/{id} and click Send.

 ![Image description](index-result.PNG)